Rating Certificate Application

 • Boat ID Support: If your Boat ID is not working in the field above, please try the following steps:

-1. Input Boat ID (first character is a number, followed by 6 captial letters)
+1. Input Boat ID (first character is a number, followed by 6 upper case letters)

 3. If the Boat ID is valid, a green check mark will appear